SAP-archive/cloud-cap-walkthroughs/exercises-java/exercise2/README.md

 # Exercise 2 - Creating a reusable Products Service

 The last exercise was about quickly setting up a working CAP application.
 This exercise is about learning how to extend the application to a complete products service.
-You'll take advantage of all the out-of-the-box features provided by the CAP Java Stack such as using SQLite as a database for local development.
+You'll take advantage of all the out-of-the-box features provided by the CAP Java SDK such as using SQLite as a database for local development.
 As a result, you'll remove your custom handlers written in the first exercise.
 Later, in [Exercise 5](../exercise5/README.md), you will swap out SQLite with the SAP HANA service, when preparing your application for the cloud.

 ## Define the Domain Model